-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on

 1 Reporting entity

 AB Vilniaus Degtinė (hereinafter referred to as the Company) was registered on the 23rd of November 1990 and it is domiciled in Vilnius, Lithuania.
 The Company has a subsidiary in Rokiškis district.
 Fifty per cent of the ordinary nominal shares of UAB (Private Limited Company) Dunkeris LT, which was established in July 2013, are owned by the Company.
 UAB Dunkeris has only just begun to develop its operations in Lithuania.